panicmechanic/ZMD/Readme.md

     new rooms, and if map[x][y].run_block == True stop the shift_run.
 Will need to change the make_map function.
 - I think go_to_last_seen functionality is broken.
+- Make inventory a combination of equipped and other inventory

 #Alpha TODO: